DevisettyMahidhar/asdfg/README.md

 # Implementation of Symtable using Linked List and Hash Table

-This project implements a symbol table using a combination of linked list and hash table data structures.
+This project implements a symbol table using different approaches like linked list and hash table data structures.

 ## Functions